bluelightspirit/InventorySystem/README.md

 # InventorySystem
-## A Java game that can give the user randomized Item objects with randomized data within those objects
+## A Java game where the user tries to go for as much value or strength as possible

 ## How does anyone play the game?